 The gauge showing your car’s temperature might be the most important gauge in the whole vehicle.
 It shows when the engine is starting to overheat, helping you prevent permanent damage.

 If the temperature rises, you know to pull the car over and let it cool down.
 But, what do you do when the car temperature gauge goes up and down?

 In this guide, we look at the problems leading to temperature gauge issues.
 We also show you ways to fix the problem and discuss the importance of proper diagnostics.

-Reasons Car Temperature Gauge Goes Up and Down
+Reasons Why A Car Temperature Gauge Goes Up And Down

 1. Bad Thermostat